se-edu/se-book/testing/introduction/what/text.md

 </panel><p/>

+**Test cases can be determined based on the specification, reviewing similar existing systems, or comparing to the past behavior of the SUT.**

 For each test case you should do the following:

 1. Feed the input to the SUT
 2. Observe the actual output
 3. Compare actual output with the expected output

 **A test case _failure_ is a mismatch between the expected behavior and the actual behavior.
-A failure indicates a potential _defect_ (or a bug)**, unless the error is in the test case itself.
+A failure indicates a potential _defect_ (or a bug)** -- we say 'potential' because the error could be in the test case itself.

 <box>